rhavasy/FitBit-Group-Data-Downloader/README.md

 #Help

-Modifications made by Rob Havasy and Alyssa Woulfe at the Center for Connected Health, Boston, MA.
+Modifications made by Rob Havasy, Alyssa Woulfe, and Ahnissa Beaupre at the Center for Connected Health, Boston, MA.
 For help (best effort only) or information contact:

-rhavasy@partners.org or awoulfe@partners.org
+rhavasy@partners.org, awoulfe@partners.org, or abeaupre@partners.org

 Center for Connected Health
 25 New Chardon St.